Cost Transfers for Sponsored Projects

 Cost Transfer Justification (SP-6) forms for all untimely cost transfer requests must be signed by the principal investigator and the chair/director before being attached to a cost transfer in Workday.

 SP-6 forms for cost transfers of payroll expenses that have already been certified on an effort report must also be signed by the unit’s dean or vice president.

-SP-6 forms for expenses that posted more than 90 days prior to the date of the request must be signed by the associate vice president for research administration in addition to the principal investigator, chair/director, and the unit’s dean or vice president.
+SP-6 forms for expenses that posted more than 90 days prior to the date of the request must be signed by the Sponsored Projects post-award manager in addition to the principal investigator, chair/director, and the unit’s dean or vice president.
 The justification must include an explanation of why the expense was not able to be transferred within 90 days of posting.

 SP-6 forms for untimely cost transfers without the requisite signatures will be returned to the department for correction.

 Reviewing Authority for Cost Transfers Involving Sponsored Projects